-Britain and Ireland have fairly temperate climates and can sometimes be overcast.
-The weather can vary greatly from day to day but generally winter (December - March) is a cool 33-46°.
+Britain has a fairly temperate climate and can sometimes be overcast.
+The weather can vary greatly from day to day but generally winter (December - March) is a cool 33-41°.
 Winter sees Britain's shortest and coolest days (about 7-8 hours of daylight) but these can be crisp and bright.
-Snow is rare, but showers can occur at any time of the year.

-The British and Irish weather is liable to change from day to day so if you are wondering what to wear, it is a good idea to bring a selection of items.
+The British weather is liable to change from day to day so if you are wondering what to wear, it is a good idea to bring a selection of items.
 Items to include are: some light clothes, items you can layer (that way you can add or remove layers depending on temperature), at least one warm sweater, winter coat, gloves, raincoat, and umbrella.

-HOUSING AND MEALS...
+HOUSING & MEALS...